canonical/sdcore-tests/CONTRIBUTING.md

 # Contributing

-To make contributions to this projec, you'll need a working [Juju development setup](https://juju.is/docs/sdk/dev-setup).
+To make contributions to this project, you'll need a working [Juju development setup](https://juju.is/docs/sdk/dev-setup).

 You can use the environments created by `tox` for development: